reshma-avvaru/To-Do-list/README.md

 # ToDoList

-A to-do list application to keep a track of pending and completed taks.
+A to-do list web-application to keep track of pending and completed taks.

 The project is deployed using firebase hosting at https://to-do-list-70ee8.web.app .